 Dryer balls are objects that resemble tennis balls and are usually made from 100% tightly compressed wool.
 These wool dryer balls are thrown in the dryer with your clothes, and due to their ability to tumble between layers and separate fabrics, they aid in preventing laundry from forming clumps in the dryer.

-With increased warm air circulation, as a result, drying time may even be shortened.
+With increased warm air circulation, as a result, drying time will be shortened.
 The dryer balls’ motion against materials can also soften clothing, reduce wrinkles, and reduce static buildup.

 What Are Wool Dryer Balls Made Of?

 Wool dryer balls are made from 100% wool yarn or wool fabric strips.
-Other dryer balls can also be made from plastic or rubber, but they are not as delicate on the fabric as wool dryer balls.
+There are also plastic dryer balls and rubber dryer balls, but I would 100% recommend wool dryer balls, as the others are not as delicate on the fabric.